SaiPavanKiran/PasswordManager/README.md

     - Go to the original repository on GitHub.
     - Click the `New Pull Request` button.
     - Provide a detailed description of your changes and submit the pull request.

-### Download APK
-For users who prefer not to build the project from source, an APK file is provided for direct download and installation.
-You can find the APK file in the `app/outputs/apk/debug/app-debug.apk` folder.

-### Future Enhancements
-- **Biometric Authentication Setting:** A future release will include a feature that allows users to enable or disable biometric authentication within the app settings.

 ### Contact Information
 For any questions or support, please contact: